Unified Platforms: The Real Moat is Built Before You Build AI

 Because our underlying data was clean and our architecture was unified, we didn't face the usual integration nightmare.

-Clicks are ambiguous; conversations are explicit.
+Clicks are noisy.
+Conversations are usually clearer because users tell you what they’re trying to do in their own words.
 By moving to a conversational interface, we started capturing high-fidelity intent data, users telling us precisely what they wanted to do.
 This "volunteered data" became immediate fuel for our existing models.

 It repositioned Insider as an AI-forward platform at precisely the moment attention peaked.
 But that speed was only possible because of the foundation.
 Unified data and an authentic AI culture already existed.